raceintospace/raceintospace/doc/manual/manual.md

 ### The Flagpole

 Click on the flag to end your turn.
-New to RIS 2.0, if you have no missions planned for next turn a warning will pop up: it's easy to forget to schedule a mission in the middle of the game.
+New to RIS 2.0, if you have no missions planned for next turn a warning will pop up: it's easy to forget to schedule a mission, especially in the middle of the game.
 If you have missions scheduled for launch _this_ season, you will be given one last chance to review each one and give a final go-ahead, or instead scrub the flight.
 This final confirmation screen can be especially important when you have two missions scheduled and the first suffers a catastrophic failure: you will get a final confirmation screen for the second flight, along with current Safety figures, and can cancel a mission that's suddenly become unacceptably dangerous.

 ### Basic Training